Redislabs-Solution-Architects/redis-enterprise-capacity-planning/README.md

 - Using the **Redis Enterprise REST API**

 *Limitation: Doing so the state and data of a cluster need to be manually refreshed.
 Industrialisation would need to be take in consideration.*
+## Pre-requisites

+For target Redis database : Redis>=6.2
+For the script to execute: jq annd curl
 ## Initialization

 TODO: add option to create database on Redis Enterprise Cluster
 TODO: Input parameters for User/password for API
+TODO: add pre-requisites (JQ/CURL)

 **Any of this script will: Populate the Redis database**